mscienski/code-challenge-starter-js/README.md

 ## Production build/server
-`npm run start` will run sanity checks, build the app with webpack with production settings and run an http server on port 4000.
+`npm run start` will run sanity checks, build the app with webpack with production settings, and run an http server on port 4000.
 When using Vagrant, the host port will be 8084.